Were the 80s or 90s Better? A Nostalgic Trip Through History

 • Bleached blonde hair looked great on boys AND girls.

-See also How Old Is A Classic?
+See also What Is A Retro Brand?

 The Toys and Technology